rohithill/8085Assembler/README.md

 # 8085Assembler
-This is an assembler for 8085.
+This is an assembler for intel 8085 microprocessor assembly language.
 It converts opcode to the binary representation (output as hexadecimal for understanding).